R-OneMKL/oneMKL/README.md

 ### Installation

-To build the package from source, Windows users will need to have [Rtools](http://cran.csie.ntu.edu.tw/bin/windows/Rtools/) installed.
+1. To build the package from source, Windows users will need to have [Rtools](http://cran.csie.ntu.edu.tw/bin/windows/Rtools/) installed.

-Because the availability of Anaconda `mkl` package, we only support Windows and Linux.
-Also, note that this package does not support Mac because Intel MKL does not support Mac M1/M2 CPUs.
+2.  "oneMKL.MatrixCal" package is only available for Windows and Linux operating systems due to the availability of the Anaconda mkl package on these platforms.
+It is important to note that this package is not supported on Mac due to the lack of support from Intel MKL for Mac M1/M2 CPUs.

-You can install this package through our `drat` repository:
+3. You can install this package through our `drat` repository:

 ```r
 # for windows